 Improved communication with your autistic child is encouraged through simple shared activities that promote problem solving and expression, which supports development beyond the ability to answer static questions.

 At RDI®, we believe communication is not entirely about verbal speech.
-Our focus is developmental growth through example and participation between the parent guide and the child with ASD.
+Our focus is developmental growth through example and participation between the parent guide and the child.
 Learn more

 We place emphasis on everyday non-forced family interactions which become the foundation that opens the lines of communication up to both the parent and the child.